milindchavan12/aks/README.md

 - All containers in pod share a Node's network
 - All nodes in Kubernetes cluster are expected to be connected to each and share a private cluster-wide network.

-### 6. Controllers
-- ReplicationController ensures that specified number of pod replicas are running at any one time

 ### 7. Services
 - Service is Kubernetes Resource used to provide an **abstraction** through to your pods agnostic of the specific instance that are running.